jbmorley/ISListViewAdapter/README.md

 ISListViewAdapter
 =================

-Determining the correct set of updates for `UITableView` and `UICollectionView` is hard.  `ISListViewAdapter` does all this work for you, mapping a simple array of identifiers to the internal structures required for list views.
-When the array of identifiers changes, it can automatically determine the additions, removals, updates and moves, which can then be applied to  `UITableView` and `UICollectionView` using the various convenience methods provided.
+Determining the correct set of updates for `UITableView` and `UICollectionView` is hard.  `ISListViewAdapter` does all the work for you, automatically determine the additions, removals, updates and moves, which can then be applied to  `UITableView` and `UICollectionView` using the various convenience methods provided:

+- Clients provide `ISListViewAdapter` with an ordered list of opaque item identifiers along with methods to fetch the data and meta-data associated with an item identifier by adopting the `ISListViewAdapterDataSource` protocol.
+- `ISListViewAdapter` maps these unique identifiers to `NSIndexPath` indexes as used by `UITableView` and `UICollectionView` and provides utility methods to count sections, items and fetch items by index path.
+- When invalidated, `ISListViewAdapter` will re-generate the mapping of items to index paths and notify observers of any index path changes.

 Installation
 ------------